namansingh2623/Early-Detection-of-Depression/README.md

-# Early Detection of Depression
+# Early Detection of Depression using R

 ## Project Overview
 This project focuses on analyzing depression among adolescents using machine learning models, specifically **Random Forest** and **Logistic Regression**, to predict **major depressive episodes with severe impairment (mdeSI)**.